GoogleContainerTools/kaniko/docs/design_proposals/filesystem-resolution-proposal-01.md

 ## Design

-During snapshotting resolution of the filesystem and the objects it contains should be handled consistently and with a pair of APIs.

-### First API
-The first API will generate a list of filepaths to resolve

-The API should take a limited set of arguments
-* A filesystem root

-The API should return only two arguments
-* A set of filepaths to resolve
-* error

-The API will walk the filesystem similar to how Snapshotting of the full filesystem is currently handled.

-It will optimize the walk by skipping any whitelisted directories.

-It will not resolve symlinks.

-### Second API
-The second API will resolve filepaths to be added to the layer

-Callers of the first API can pass the output to the second API

-Some callers of the second API will not use the first API (e.g. Copy commands)
+During snapshotting, filepaths should be resolved using a consitent API which takes into account both symlinks and whitelist.

 * Callers of this API should not be concerned with the type of object at a given filepath (e.g. symlink or not).
 * Callers of this API should not be concerned with whether a given path is whitelisted.
-* This API should return a set of filepaths which should be added to the layer without further processing.
+* This API should return a set of filepaths which can be checked for changes without further link resolution or whitelist checking.

 The API should take a limited set of arguments
 * A list of absolute filepaths to scan
 * The whitelist

 The API should return only two arguments
-* A set of filepaths which should be added to the layer without further processing
+* A set of filepaths
-* error
+* error or nil

 The API will iterate over the set of filepaths and for each item
 * check whether it is whitelisted; if it is, skip it
-* check whether it is a symlink; if it is, resolve the link ancestor and the target, add the link ancestor to the output, check whether the target is whitelisted and if not add the target to the output
+* check whether it is a symlink
+  * if it is a symlink
+    * resolve the link ancestor (nearest ancestor which is a symlink) and the target
+    * add the link ancestor to the output
+    * check whether the target is whitelisted and if not add the target to the output

 ### Open Issues/Questions